jasonburt/fledger/docs/BetaTesters.md

 pip install fledger
 ```

-Checkout a project in the language your interested in prepping for.
+Checkout a project in the language you're interested in prepping for.
 Try to find a [OpenSSF](https://www.bestpractices.dev/en/projects) project that matches the domain experience or stack of the company.
 Create a clone of the project to checkout from.
 ```sh
 git checkout xxx project
 ```